awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

    }
    ```

-   In addition, the `output.txt` file will contain this text:
+   In addition, the `output.txt` file will contain the following text\.

    ```
    "Successfully processed 1 records."